 BMEX - Broken Hill and Mount Isa Zn-Pb-Ag Projects

-In mid 2018 Altius Australia solid its 100% interest in 3 granted Exploration licences over Broken Hill district (Figure 1) and 4 similar licenses on the Mount Isa district to a private Australian explorer, BMEX for 3.5 million shares (500,000 shares per license) and retention of a 2% NSR royalty covering the licenses.
+In mid 2018 Altius Australia sold its 100% interest in 3 granted Exploration licences over Broken Hill district (Figure 1) and 4 similar licenses on the Mount Isa district to a private Australian explorer, BMEX for 3.5 million shares (500,000 shares per license) and retention of a 1% gross sales royalty covering the licenses.
 As part of the arrangement BMEX is required to go public within 18 months and to spend a minimum of $500k in expenditures advancing the claims.
+At the end of June 2019, Altius ownership has increased to 8 million shares, having received additional payments in shares.
+BMeX is preparing for an ASX listing.

 The Broken Hill properties cover an extensive area (347 km2) of largely untested prospective Broken Hill Group stratigraphy under cover in the western part of the district.